Minnesota State High School League poised to meet Friday on restarting football, volleyball

 The push to rethink delays in sports seasons reflects a nationwide outcry, most notably aimed at college football, with some conferences moving forward with games while others, including the Big Ten, delaying their seasons.
 At the high school level, Michigan recently reversed its plan to play next spring and now intends to play this fall.

-In late July, a Minnesota Football Coaches Association survey found almost 70 percent of coaches favored playing football as scheduled this fall versus moving it to next spring.
-In addition, more than 80 percent believed that they and their school administrations were prepared to implement safety measures as recommended by the Minnesota Department of Health throughout the season.
+In late July, a Minnesota Football Coaches Association survey found almost 70% of coaches favored playing football as scheduled this fall vs. moving it to next spring.
+In addition, more than 80% believed that they and their school administrations were prepared to implement safety measures as recommended by the Minnesota Department of Health throughout the season.
 A total of 314 head coaches responded to the survey.

 But when the league’s board met on Aug.
 4, it decided to postpone football and volleyball and create a new season, from March until May, to play both of them.
 Board members said they were acting on the best information they had available and stressed that the fluid nature of the pandemic.